 Cinoxate - linked to skin irritations and cancer.

-Phenoxyethanol – a preservative that has been shown by the NIH (National Institute of Health) to be a neurotoxin, a reproductive toxin, ovarian toxin, that can cause skin allergies and contact dermatitis.
+Phenoxyethanol - a preservative that has been shown by the NIH (National Institute of Health) to be a neurotoxin, a reproductive toxin, an ovarian toxin, that can cause skin allergies and contact dermatitis

 Spray and powders are not the best options, mineral-based sunscreens have been known to contain nanoparticles.
 Studies have shown that nanoparticles found in titanium dioxide and zinc oxide can enter the bloodstream through the lungs when inhaled, so be cautious if you are using a spray or powder.
 It's important to note that titanium dioxide and zinc oxide are safer alternatives but only when used in a cream form.

-A broad spectrum sunscreen will provide adequate UVA coverage, but a higher SPF doesn’t mean more effective UVB protections and according to the Skin Cancer Foundation, sunscreens with an SPF of 15 or higher do an excellent job protecting against UVB when applied properly.
+A broad-spectrum sunscreen will provide adequate UVA coverage, but a higher SPF doesn't mean more effective UVB protection and according to the Skin Cancer Foundation, sunscreens with an SPF of 15 or higher do an excellent job protecting against UVB when applied properly.
 However, the EWG found that sunscreen with higher than 30 SPF is actually not protecting you more from the sun.

 Aveeno, for example, has some pretty appealing marketing claims: "Active Naturals", "EnviroGuard", but these are pure greenwashing, this sunscreen is loaded with estrogenic and endocrine-disrupting oxybenzone, bio-accumulative octocrylene, and mildly endocrine-disrupting homosalate.